robdmob/amstrad-cpc-cowsay/README.md

 |FORTUNE

 Displays a random quote from the ROM.
-The quote can be writted to a string variable by passing a pointer to the variable as a parameter.
+Optionally, the quote can be written to a string variable by passing a pointer to the variable as a parameter.
 The variable must be initialised with a string long enough to contain the quote otherwise the quote will be truncated, to be safe the length should ideally be 255.
 (Probabaly the easiest way to do this is to use the SPACE$ function e.g. n$=SPACE$(255) followed by |FORTUNE,@n$.)
 The string length will automatically be reduced to match the length of the quote.

 |COWSAY